-The way in which we plan and cater for learning is diverse and we are confident that your child will find something that they love learning about.
-Click on each of our learning areas below, to take a closer look at what we offer.
+The ways in which we plan and cater for learning is diverse and we are confident that your child will find something that they love learning about.
+Click on each of our learning areas below to take a closer look at what we offer.

 Students participate in daily reading workshops.
-The reading workshop model is a research proven approach which is a responsive, yet predictable routine with student reading time being given priority.
+The Reader’s Workshop model is a research-proven approach which is a responsive yet predictable routine, where student reading time is prioritised.
 This underpins our aim of promoting a love of reading through engagement with quality children’s literature.

-Students read for a range of purposes, such as researching information, forming opinions and of course, for enjoyment.
-In the Early Years, students build strategies for decoding words with a strong focus on phonics, laying the foundations for skilled reading.
-As they become more proficient, readers develop their vocabulary and comprehension strategies.
+Students read for a range of purposes such as researching information, forming opinions, and of course, enjoyment.
+In the Early Years, students build strategies for decoding words, with a strong focus on phonics, laying the foundations for skilled reading.
+As they become more proficient readers, students develop their vocabulary and comprehension strategies.

 Students participate in daily writing workshops which incorporate the explicit teaching of skills and strategies, followed by focussed work time for students to practise their writing skills independently.
 We develop engagement and understanding of the writing process and celebrate ourselves as authors, with students having many authentic opportunities to share their writing with others in our community.

-In 2022 we introduced the Smart Spelling program from Prep to Grade 6.
-This whole school approach builds upon each layer of spelling knowledge and learning throughout the year levels and is a systematic and multi-sensory approach with a focus on vocabulary, phonics, spelling patterns, word meanings, and origins.
+In 2022, we introduced the Smart Spelling program from Prep to Grade 6.
+This whole school program builds upon each layer of spelling knowledge and learning throughout the year levels and is a systematic and multi-sensory approach, with a focus on vocabulary, phonics, spelling patterns, word meanings and origins.

-Creating capable, confident and happy mathematicians is a priority at our school.
-We provide the students with daily opportunities to succeed in Maths through a variety of ways, including skill development, problem-solving and given the opportunity to explain their mathematical reasoning.
-Using the Rolling Hills instructional model, students tune-in their thinking with a variety of games and challenges using quick mental computation skills.
-Students learn specific skills for new maths concepts and apply these by way of open-ended activities, real-life problems and fun mathematical tasks.
-Teachers provide a differentiated curriculum where students can learn at their point of need, continuously being challenged in a fun and engaging way.
-Having success and progressing in Numeracy is celebrated!
+Creating capable, confident and happy mathematicians is a priority at Rolling Hills Primary School.
+We provide the students with daily opportunities to succeed in maths through skill development, problem-solving and opportunities to explain their mathematical reasoning.
+Using the Rolling Hills Instructional Model, students tune-in their thinking with a variety of games and challenges using quick mental computation skills.
+Students learn specific skills for new maths concepts and apply these through open-ended activities, real-life problems and fun mathematical tasks.
+Teachers provide a differentiated curriculum where students can learn at their point of need, continuously being challenged in an engaging way.
+Having success and progressing in numeracy is celebrated!
 There are opportunities for student support and extension to cater for all learners.

 We approach technology with innovation, critical thinking and creativity.
 This immersive, hands-on approach to technology supports learners to develop an understanding of how both digital and design technology are used to shape the world they live in.

-Beginning at Prep, students are immersed in the design technologies curriculum, imagining and fabricate their own designs and creations.
+Beginning at Prep, students are immersed in the design technologies curriculum, imagining and fabricating their own designs.
 Using age-appropriate machinery, students independently cut and join materials to complete their creations.

-As students develop deeper-skills and more in-depth knowledge of technologies, they are able to combine their digital and design skills to tackle more demanding problems.
-Through the use of robotics, coding, electronics, computer aided design (CAD) tools and their own creativity students imagine and craft unique solutions to meaningful problems and challenges.
+As students develop deeper-skills and more in-depth knowledge of technologies, they are able to combine their digital and design skills to tackle more demanding challenges.
+Through the use of robotics, coding, electronics, computer aided design (CAD) tools and their own creativity, students imagine and craft unique solutions to meaningful problems.

 The Visual Arts program plays a pivotal role in nurturing creativity and encouraging students to explore and learn new skills in a range of artistic areas.